jordan-schnur/Factory-Flow/README.md

 - [ ] Game state persists between refreshes

 When these are checked, you officially have a working idle factory game MVP. 🎉

+---

+## Deployment

+- `npm run build` – confirm the static bundle compiles locally.
+- Push to `main` to trigger `.github/workflows/deploy.yml`, which publishes `dist` to GitHub Pages under `https://jordanschnur.com/factory-flow`.
+- After the workflow succeeds, verify the live site loads assets with the `/factory-flow/` base and that the back button returns to `https://jordanschnur.com`.